benhpoh/Bulldozer-simulator/README.md

 - Store path cleared in each advance command as a single array?
   - [o, o, t, r] => map to fuel costs => [1, 1, 2, 2]
   - [o, o, t, r] => if arr.index("t") != arr.length - 1, credit + 2

+Calculating costs
+- Communication overhead per command
+  - Done.
+Bulldozer has method to retrieve history of commands
+- Fuel
+  - Check path of each advance.
+Map to fuel cost
+- Uncleared square at end of simulation
+  - At end of simulation, calculate number of squares that aren't /[-T]/
+  - Add to cost
+- Destruction of protected tree
+  - Technically simulation is ended before that happens
+  - If Error Code shows "T", add 10 credits to final cost
+- Paint damange to clearable tree
+  - Check path of each advance